NethServer/ns8-core/core/api-server/README.md

 ## Audit

-Every request made to the server, using its APIs or WebSocket, is logged inside an audit db.
-The audit db is store in a file using a SQLite database schema.
-Each record is composed by:
+Every request made to the server, using its APIs or WebSocket, is sent to the system log.
+Each log record is composed by:

--   `ID`: the unique id of the record, autoincrement
 -   `User`: the name of the user that made the specific action
 -   `Action`: the name of the action made by the user
 -   `Data`: the payload of the action (if present)
--   `Timestamp`: the time when the specific action is executed

 ## Websockets